smungroo17/google-homepage/README.md

-The purpose of this project is to practise html and CSS by building the Google homepage.
+The purpose of this project was to practise html and CSS by building a copy of the Google homepage.